sne-syn/basic-blog/src/markdown-pages/www-http-request.md

 - what do we know about Ethernet?
 - switches

+* http - protocol to transform text
+* https - protocol to encrypt request/response

+Server is a piece of software, manipulating data, provided by its owner.

 UDP - packages, no confirmation, no error notification, counts sum TCP/IP - info about prev and next package number -> controlled order, delivery confirmation message. if not - repeat package delivery. if is duplicated - delete duplicate.